rngtng/NabaztagInjector/README.md

 The rabbit request rfid about every 750-1000ms.
 The 128 byte Buffer helps here to process high frequent data peaks, but obviously constant high frequent data will result in data loss.

 ### Data
-The default bootcode take only IDS as valid when upper 3 Bytes are larger than zero, fill up empty data with `0xFF` is used as workaround here.
+The default bootcode takes IDs only as valid when upper 3 Bytes are larger than zero.
+Filling up 'empty' data with `0xFF` is used as workaround here.

 ### Power
 I couldn't manage to power Arduino + RFID solely by the rabbit.
 Arduino in standalone mode worked fine though!
 Maybe simple amplifier circuit would help?

 ### Nabaztag version
 I used a Nabaztag V2.
 Not sure if this works with V1 or [Karotz](http://www.karotz.com/home) as well.